bkavlak/datacamp2020-doktar/examples/istanbul-landcover-classification/README.md

 ## Istanbul Land Cover Classification

-We will try to classify land cover in Istanbul to see how vegetation, water resources, and urbanization is distributed over Istanbul, numerically.
+We will try to classify land cover in Istanbul to see how vegetation, water resources, and urbanization are distributed over Istanbul, numerically.
 Please direct to the relevant folder to see all explanations about the case.